Librarika/manual/docs/getting-started.md

 ## Create New Library

-If you are new to Librarika, please proceed to **New User** section to start fresh.
-For exiting users, please follow **Existing User** section.
+Both new to librarika and existing users can open a new library in Librarika platform.
+If you are new to the platform, please proceed to the [new user](#new-user) section for a fresh start.

+For exiting users, please follow [existing user](#existing-user) section first before you start a new library.

 ### New User